Image 1 of 1

 Most waterproofing failures are not a result of "bad products," but rather small, concealed breaches at transitions, penetrations, and seams.
 Traditional flood testing is often impractical, time-consuming, and carries the risk of overloading a structure or causing interior damage if a leak occurs.

 Electronic Leak Detection (ELD) provides a safer, faster, and more accurate non-destructive alternative.
 By utilizing the electrical insulation properties of waterproofing membranes, we can pinpoint even microscopic breaches—often before the overburden is ever installed.
+This process can typically be provided on the following waterproofing systems: TPO, PVC, white EPDM, built-up roofing (BUR), hot-fluid-applied rubberized asphalt (HRA) membranes, and select PMMA and epoxy coatings.
+JEC will select the applicable form of ELD (low or high voltage) based on the applicable material.

 Technical Methodologies